 A film by Carmen Argote, produced by Clockshop

 The component of Hand Dog Glove produced by Clockshop is a short film, Last Light, made immediately prior to and during the first wave of the pandemic.
 Last Light is a meditation on walking and memory in Los Angeles.
 The film explores notions of selfhood under the dual threat of contagion and isolation.
-Combining video and still images of an evacuated city with an intimate voiceover, the narrator reflects on feelings of vulnerability and betrayal, and draws on childhood memories to makes sense of a city transformed.
+Combining video and still images of an evacuated city with an intimate voiceover, the narrator reflects on feelings of vulnerability and betrayal, and draws on childhood memories to make sense of a city transformed.
 Over the course of the piece, day moves to night as the artist traces a path from demolition and sickness to envisioning a different world.

 Directed by Carmen Argote